isl-org/OpenBot/controller-js/README.md

 ## Getting Started

-You can run this software on a PC or a RaspberryPi-type device which support ```Node.js``` environment.
+You can run this software on a PC, RaspberryPi-type device or even [Pi Zero](https://www.raspberrypi.com/products/raspberry-pi-zero/) devices which support ```Node.js``` environment.
 First make sure you have installed [Node.js](https://nodejs.org/), version 10 or newer.
 Check the version:

     node --version